-Figure 2 Monitor
+Figure 2: Monitor

-transfer text and images from a computer to a paper or to another medium, such as a transparency film.
-You can use a printer to create a paper copy of whatever you see on your monitor.

-A. Impact Printers:Dot matrix printers are an example of impact printers.
+- 2. Printer: A device that you use to transfer text and images from a computer to a paper or to another medium, such as a transparency film.
+You can use a printer to create a paper copy of whatever you see on your monitor. - a.
+Impact printers: Dot matrix printers are an example of impact printers.
 They form characters from patterns of dots.
 They are inexpensive, but the output can be difficult to read.